DataScienceKam/Getting-and-Cleaning-Data/README.md

 The final aggregate data will contain the average for each activity and subject.
 I have used the 'aggregate' fucntion to achieve this

-## the sample files are too large to be uploaded here
+## The sample files are too large to be uploaded here, cleanandtidydata.txt is the final output aftering running the code on file with just raw data- the columns are derived from other files and the mean values are calculated by the program